Table of Contents

 However, these rules can also be resources (both authoritative and allocative), which give practitioners the means to express themselves, if they have the right skills, thus maintaining or transforming traditions.

-Artefacts though, such as props or costumes used during the dance performance, are tangible resources or ‘structural properties of social systems’ which are ‘both medium and outcome of the practices they recursively organize’ (Giddens, 1984, p.
+Artifacts though, such as props or costumes used during the dance performance, are tangible resources or ‘structural properties of social systems’ which are ‘both medium and outcome of the practices they recursively organize’ (Giddens, 1984, p.
 25).
 Burkitt (1999, p.
-36) further articulates the transformative capacity of artefacts:
+36) further articulates the transformative capacity of artifacts:

 Artefact refers to a created object in which human acting is embodied because it has been fashioned for some use within human practices . . . certain forms of bodily carriage and movement appear, or ways of handling objects and manipulating them, which are culture specific.
 Thus, our way of ‘being in the world’, of acting, knowing and thinking, is largely dependant on artefacts.Burkitt (1999)

-Hence, artefacts can become extensions of a person’s body when they learn how to use them through habit.
+Hence, artifacts can become extensions of a person’s body when they learn how to use them through habit.
 Therefore, Lo Iacono and Brown (2016, p.
 99) conclude:

 The duality of structuration is represented through the social action/praxis of dancers, choreographers and audiences drawing on in/tangible rules and resources to produce, perform and observe dances through which traditions are continued but also challenged and modified.Lo Iacono and Brown (2016)

-Also, artefacts, I propose, are a form of capital (following Bourdieu’s idea of objective capital, as mentioned in 3.5), the things we have or know how to use.
+Also, artifacts, I propose, are a form of capital (following Bourdieu’s idea of objective capital, as mentioned in 3.5), the things we have or know how to use.